 Dornie is a small village (population: 360) in the wetstern Scottish Highlands.
 It is positioned at the meeting point of 3 lochs – Loch Alsh, Loch Duich, and Loch Long – which makes it quite picturesque.

-When researching our visit to Skye, Justin found Falcon’s Cliff – a self-catering cottage in Dornie, a short drive away from the Skye Bridge.
+When researching our visit to the Isle of Skye, Justin found Falcon’s Cliff – a self-catering cottage in Dornie, a short drive away from the Skye Bridge.
 We were sold from the go and booked our week here as soon as we could.

 Note, our “cottage” is the smaller portion of the house at the front.
 Our kind landlady lives in the bigger portion.